 Web design is a relatively new industry, having been created with the advent of the internet, and is gaining popularity in particular over the last ten years, as digital media has become a major part of many people's lives.
 Most people rely on the web for their communications, information, shopping, social life and more.
 The demand for web designers has been growing rapidly and the industry is currently considered a good one with relation to job prospects and future growth.

 Would you make a good web designer?
-Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!Take the career test
+Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!Take the free career test

 A web designer's main job is to design web pages.
 There is a lot to consider in the design of websites which may not be immediately apparent when looking at a webpage for the first time.